 In 1939, a lawsuit was initiated by the Leavenworth State Bank over the disputed collection of outstanding loans.
 Sam’s confidence in his innocence led him to act as his own attorney, battling for twelve years and culminating in a Supreme Court decision.
 Unfortunately, Sam was not successful in his defense and lost the property in the early 1950’s.
 Sam died in September of 1957.

-Beecher Hill has welcomed only four owners over a century.
+Beecher Hill has welcomed only five owners over a century.

 • The Beechers 1910-1950’s